 Dementia and other mental health issues have a significant impact on relationships.
 At the same time, it’s possible that relationship stress could increase the risk of these mental health conditions.
 Our functional medicine approach addresses the importance of connection in relationships, which helps to reduce the risk of a variety of mental health issues.

 Ultimately, the goal of functional medicine is to get the root issues that are contributing to brain health and chronic illnesses.
 Lifestyle changes, paired with holistic health practices, can have an undeniable effect on overall health.
-Instead of covering up the symptoms, our approach is to focus on the foundational issues, which will naturally improve the symptoms of mental health conditions.
+Instead of covering up the symptoms, our approach is to focus on the foundational issues, which can positively improve your mental health.

 Early prevention is always the best solution to protect the brain against irreversible damage.
 Don’t delay a conversation with a functional medicine doctor to explore potential options to slow (and potentially reverse) a variety of brain health issues, such as dementia, Alzheimer’s anxiety, and depression.